Ted Robinson (sportscaster): Other sports

 In 2012, he became the lead play-by-play voice for the new Pac-12 Network, working primary football games and other sports.

 In 2011, he continued his college football work for Versus (now NBC Sports Network), where he called college football games in 2009–11, and, in 2008, he served as studio host for College Football Central.
 Robinson has called many other sports over the years, including college basketball for CBS TV and radio.
 He has broadcast the NCAA Men's Division I Basketball Championship tournament on radio for 24 years, currently with Dial Global.

 For NBC, he has covered swimming and diving, arena football, ski jumping, luge, equestrian, and triathlons.

-From 1980–82 he served as a color commentator on radio broadcasts of the NHL Minnesota North Stars.
+From 1980 to 1982, he served as a color commentator on radio broadcasts of the NHL Minnesota North Stars.
 In 1983 at the age of 26, he was named play-by-play voice of the NBA Golden State Warriors, a position he held for two seasons.
 In 1989–90, he was the TV voice of the NBA Charlotte Hornets.
 He called Pac-10 Basketball for FSN and in 2011 he continued his college football work for NBC Sports Network as the play-by-play voice of Pac-12 football.

 He was the radio voice of Stanford football for 13 years, has broadcast Notre Dame football and basketball, University of Minnesota basketball, and University of California basketball.
 In 2008 and 2007, he hosted College Football Central for Versus, for whom he also called play-by-play of Pac-10 football and Mountain West basketball in 2009 and 2010.

 In his 22 years at USA Network, he called Grand Slam tennis events, boxing, college basketball, PGA Tour golf, and the World League of American Football.

 Notable games

 One notable game Robinson called was in the first round of the 1998 NCAA basketball tournament, when 13th-seeded Valparaiso University upset 4th-seeded Ole Miss in dramatic fashion.
 Point guard Bryce Drew hit a three-pointer at the buzzer, winning the game for the Valpo Crusaders, 70–69.
 Robinson's call went like this:

-Also, during the 2012 Divisional playoff game between the 49ers vs Saints, Robinson along with his broadcast partner Eric Davis made a historical call, in the final 14 seconds of the game, the Saints led the 49ers 32-29, Alex Smith threw the game-winning touchdown to Vernon Davis to defeat the Saints 36-32.
+Also, during the 2012 Divisional playoff game between the 49ers vs Saints, Robinson along with his broadcast partner Eric Davis made a historical call, in the final 14 seconds of the game, the Saints led the 49ers 32–29, Alex Smith threw the game-winning touchdown to Vernon Davis to defeat the Saints 36–32.

 Robinson's call went like this:

 Another notable game on the radio game he called was David Akers' 63-yard field goal for the 49ers' at halftime.
 They would go on to knock off the Green Bay Packers.